kubermatic/docs/content/kubermatic/master/guides/audit_logging/_index.en.md

 #### User-Cluster Level Audit Logging

-To enable user-cluster level Audit Logging, simply check `Audit Logging` in the KKP dashboard `Create Cluster` page:
+To enable user-cluster level Audit Logging, simply check `Audit Logging` in the KKP dashboard `Create Cluster` page.
+You can either select "custom" to be able to edit the ConfigMap for audit logging later on or set your cluster up with a [preset](#audit-policy-presets):

 ![Create Cluster](01-create-cluster.png)